 6.3.5 Legitimacy of Political Systems

 A political system is a framework of rules and practices for appointing politicians and empowering them to make decisions which significantly affect people’s lives.
-A legitimate political system is one which the population sees as having the right to exercise power and enforce obedience.
+A legitimate political system is defined here as one which the population sees as having the right to exercise power and enforce obedience.

 There are various ways of assessing political legitimacy.
 The following sub-sections step through the subject: